khalp/hack-a-duo/MatchingGame/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
+It is also under the [Apache software license](https://apache.org/licenses/).